 Small and medium sized community events

 Safe events are well planned events – nothing should be left to chance.
-By having good planning processes, event organisers can identify potential hazards, determine risk, and then eliminate them or minimise their impact, ensuring safety is a priority.
+A good planning processes can identify potential hazards, determine risk, and then eliminate or minimise their impact.

 The Event Safety Management Information series is designed for those involved in planning, organising and implementing small to medium sized community events, and to assist organisers in ensuring they have safe management systems in place.